Sri-Chandana20/Myntra-Rating-Insights-Power-BI-Report/README.md

 **MySQL:** Database storage (CREATE TABLE with data types like DECIMAL for price/avg_rating, VARCHAR for brand/colour) and querying (LOAD DATA INFILE for import, 6 analytical queries).

-**Power BI:** Interactive visualization (4 pages with KPIs, donut/bar charts, scatter plots, matrix; synced slicers for brand/colour).
+**Power BI:** Interactive visualization (5 pages with KPIs, donut/bar charts, scatter plots, matrix; synced slicers for brand/colour).

+---

+### Key Insights & Recommendations

+- **Feature Ahika more in recommendations**

+Ahika has the most reviews (58,569) with a good 4.10 average rating - showing it more can increase clicks and sales.

+- **Prioritize Black and Pink colors**

+Black (48,410 reviews, 4.18 rating) and Pink (44,057 reviews, 4.15 rating) are the top performers - recommend giving them more space in the recommendations sections for better engagement.

+- **Promote high-rated premium & niche brands**

+Brands like Divena, Fashion Depth, and Ojjasvi have excellent ratings (>=4.5) at prices >1500 but low reviews - suggest featuring them in luxury or “Top Rated” sections to attract high-value customers and build trust.

+- **Improve quality in high-volume brands**

+Ahika leads reviews, but only 7.1% products are >=4.5 stars - opportunity to upgrade popular products and boost overall recommendation quality.